Building a Left Movement for Working-Class & Popular Power

 Post-Conference Media Briefing

-Steering Committee briefs the media on the Declaration, the Programme of Action, and the Council of the Left.
+Steering Committee briefs the media on the Declaration, the Council of the Left, and the Programme of Action.

 Media Centre